-The table below describes the vote required at the Meeting to approve each of the proposals described in this proxy statement, assuming the presence of a quorum:
+The table below describes the vote required at the Meeting to approve each of the proposals described in this Proxy Statement, assuming the presence of a quorum:

-Proposal Vote Required

-1. Election of directors

-Plurality of the shares present in person or by proxy at the Meeting and entitled to vote

-2. To approve an amendment to our 2014 Long-Term Incentive Plan increasing the number of authorized shares under the plan

-Majority of the shares present in person or by proxy at the Meeting and entitled to vote

-3. Ratification of the selection of Freed Maxick CPAs, P.C. as our independent registered public accounting firm for the fiscal year ending December 31, 2021

-Majority of the shares present in person or by proxy at the Meeting and entitled to vote
+Proposal Vote Required 1.
+Election of directors Plurality of the shares present in person or by proxy at the Meeting and entitled to vote 2.
+Ratification of the selection of Freed Maxick CPA P.C. as our independent registered public accountin firm for the fiscal year ending December 31, 2024 3.
+Approval of the adoption of the Ultralife Corporation 2024 Long-Term Incentive Plan ("New LTIP") Majority of the shares present in person or by proxy at the Meeting and entitled to vote 4.
+To vote on a stockholder proposal by Mr. Kennet Steiner of a non-binding advisory resolution entitle